Find the Best Storm Shelters

 Headquartered in Oklahoma City, Ground Zero Storm Shelters sells concrete or steel tornado shelters and safe rooms with debris-proof doors.
 Installation takes two to five hours, and prices start around $2,800.

-Based in Benton, Illinois, Lifesaver Storm Shelters manufactures and installs steel and fiberglass shelters and safe rooms.
+Based in Benton, Illinois, Southern Illinois Storm Shelters manufactures and installs steel and fiberglass shelters and safe rooms.
 The safe rooms can be customized to fit any size and space.
 Dealers have locations in 20 states.

 Based in Oklahoma City, Storm Safe Shelters offers storm shelters and safe rooms that can hold up to 26 people.
 Storm Safe manufactures all of their products in Oklahoma City and offers financing options and free custom quotes.

 Survive-a-Storm is a storm shelter company that manufactures shelters, panic rooms and off-the-grid bunkers starting around $4,000.
 Survive-a-Storm offers no-money-down financing on its products, and they are available in stores.

 Tornado Place is a manufacturer and installer of indoor, above-ground tornado shelters.
 The company’s steel-plate shelters can be disassembled and then reassembled in a new home.
 Call for pricing.

 TornadoSafe sells steel and concrete shelters for garages and outdoors.
 The company has dealers in Oklahoma and Kansas and operates out of Oklahoma City.
 Call or ask online for a free quote.

 U.S. Storm Shelters offers below-ground concrete shelters and above-ground steel safe rooms.
 Their Mighty Mite safe rooms can be installed in a small closet and hold two to four people.
 Prices start around $2,795.